elephaint/pgbm/README.md

 * Auto-differentiation of custom loss functions.
 * Native GPU-acceleration.

 It is aimed at users interested in solving large-scale tabular probabilistic regression problems, such as probabilistic time series forecasting.
-For more details, read [our paper](arxiv-link).
+For more details, read [our paper](arxiv-link) or check out the [examples](https://github.com/elephaint/pgbm/tree/main/examples).

 ### Installation ###
 Run `pip install pgbm` from a terminal within the virtual environment of your choice.